Kertic/Trials/README.md

-# Ambrosia
+# Trials
-2D aggressive cooking simulator
+2D Platform fast paced strategy

 Design docs can be found in documentation/Links.txt